Claude Cowork for construction firms: secure bid, contract, and project document work

 How is Claude Cowork different from construction software AI?

 Construction software AI is usually built into estimating, project-management, or accounting platforms and scoped to those systems.
-Claude Cowork is a general desktop agent that works across your own files and apps, which suits document and bid work more than scheduling or takeoff.
-The practical differences are where the data lives and how broadly the agent can reach.
+Claude Cowork is a general agent that works across your own files and apps, which suits document and bid work more than scheduling or takeoff.
+The practical difference is blast radius: a takeoff model sees 1 dataset, while an agent sees whatever folder you granted it.

 Does Claude Cowork help with safety paperwork?

 Yes.
 Cowork can draft and organize safety policies, COR documentation, and toolbox-talk records from your own materials.
-Treat the output as a draft for a safety lead to review, and keep a record of how it was produced, because Cowork’s own session history is local and is not captured in central audit logs.
+Treat the output as a draft for a safety lead to review, and keep a record of how it was produced.
+A local Cowork session history stays on the laptop and is not captured in central audit logs or the Compliance API.

 Does Claude Cowork work on Windows or only Mac?